Hugo-Hattori/RPA_email_report/README.md

 + time
 + pyperclip

-<p>This automation mainly relies on the pyautogui package to automatically control
+<p>This automation mainly relies on pyautogui package in order to automatically control
 the mouse and keyboard to perform actions described below.</p>

-<p> Disclaimer: the website used in this project was created as a form of simulating a
-log in process and the data presented in "Compras.csv" is fictitious and only used for purpose academic.</p>

 ## Getting the data
 <p>The data is collected from an online database, in order to download it we need to